nginxinc/nginx-wiki/source/modules/echo.rst

 Querystrings is *not* allowed to be concatenated onto the ``location`` argument with "?" directly, for example, ``/sub?foo=Foo&bar=Bar`` is an invalid location, and shouldn't be fed as the first argument to this directive.

 Technically speaking, this directive is an example that Nginx content handler issues one or more subrequests directly.
-AFAIK, the `fancyindex module <https://connectical.com/projects/ngx-fancyindex/wiki>`_ also does such kind of things ;)
+AFAIK, the :github:`fancyindex module <https://github.com/aperezdc/ngx-fancyindex>` also does such kind of things ;)

 Nginx named locations like ``@foo`` is *not* supported here.